Dr. Nauman Chaudhry, MD

 Dr. Chaudhry also had the distinguished honor of being in the top one percentile for both parts of the United States Medical Licensing Exam (USMLE).
 This written exam is taken by thousands of American and international medical doctors every year prior to residency training.

 Dr. Chaudhry is currently an Assistant Clinical Professor of Ophthalmology at the Yale School of Medicine.
 He is board-certified in Ophthalmology and serves as an examiner for the American Board of Ophthalmology.
 He is also a scientific reviewer for the prestigious American Journal of Ophthalmology.
-Dr. Chaudhry is a committee member for New England Ophthalmological Society and is also a member of the editorial board for the Journal of Ophthalmic Studies.
+Dr. Chaudhry is a committee member for New England Ophthalmological Society.

 Dr. Chaudhry has authored more than 100 papers and abstracts in peer-reviewed ophthalmology literature.
 His research has included topics in retinal detachment, diabetic retinopathy, age-related macular degeneration, macular holes, ocular trauma, endophthalmitis and ocular complications.
 He was the principal investigator of clinical trials for the treatment of age-related macular degeneration, vein occlusions and diabetic macular edema which led to the FDA approval of Lucentis, Eylea and Iluvien.
 These drugs are now the standard of care for treatment of those potentially blinding eye conditions.
 Dr. Chaudhry oversees the biggest clinical research center for retinal and macular diseases in Connecticut and is currently the principal investigator in several pioneering national clinical trials for the treatment of Dry AMD, Exudative AMD, Diabetic Retinopathy and Vein Occlusion.